lentzi90/playground/README.md

 kubectl patch storageclass local-path -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'

 # Install kamaji
+# NOTE: To get a specific version, checkout the repo at the desired tag and use the helm chart from there.
+# Replace the image.tag with the desired version.
 helm repo add clastix https://clastix.github.io/charts helm repo update helm install kamaji clastix/kamaji \